Belgium moves toward recognizing a Palestinian state, drawing Israeli rebuke

 “This is not about sanctioning the Israeli people but about ensuring that their government respects international and humanitarian law and taking action to try to change the situation on the ground,” Prévot said on social platform X.

-Prévot said the European Union should increase more pressure on Israel by suspending ties with the country, including its trade pact known as the Association Agreement.
+Prévot said the European Union should put more pressure on Israel by suspending ties with the country, including its trade pact known as the Association Agreement.

 Israel’s war in Gaza has stressed ties within the bloc’s 27 nations, ignited protests across the continent, and frayed political coalitions including in Belgium and its neighbor the Netherlands.
 But despite growing political tension, Israel’s deep ties with European military, business and academic institutions remain largely intact.